mhaack/mh-site/content/posts/2022-03-14-arlo-cameras-in-home-assistant.md

  - platform: aarlo
 ```

 That is all you need, AArlo will create a `camera.aarlo_xyz` entity for each Arlo camera in your account.
-The naming pattern for all entities created by AArlo is `component-type.
-AArlo lowercase name with underscores`.
+The naming pattern for all entities created by AArlo is `component-type.aarlo lowercase name with underscores`.
 Sensors will use the same naming convention as well.

 AArlo is very verbose cameras and sensors have a lot of detailed information and attributes.
 All camera & device details, configuration information, battery & charging details, environment sensors and last recordings and image snapshots are available.